shieldproject/shield/docs/API.md

 operator specified when they initially configured the storage system.

+**Access Control**

+This endpoint requires no authentication or authorization.

 **Errors**

 The following error messages can be returned:

-- **Unable to retrieve storage systems information** - An internal error occurred and should be investigated by the site administrators.
+- **Unable to retrieve storage systems information**: an internal error occurred and should be investigated by the site administrators

 ### POST /v2/global/stores